Photo by Heather LaBow, First Place winner of the 2014 FSW/NPPA “Free Speech Everyday” photo contest.

-Free Speech Week (FSW) is celebrated during the third week of October every year.
-The next celebration will be October 21-27, 2013.
+Free Speech Week (FSW) takes place during the third full week of October annually.
+This year it will be observed October 16 – 22, 2023.

 How Can We Participate?

 - RAISE FREE SPEECH AWARENESS by telling your friends about FSW.
 Talk to your kids about freedom of speech and press freedom and how it affects their lives.

 - EXERCISE YOUR FREE SPEECH RIGHT by posting a message online.
 Compose a poem.
 Display a bumper sticker.
 Keep a journal.
 Write a letter to the editor.
 Express yourself in the ways that work best for you.
 Just let your voice be heard!

 - GET OTHERS INVOLVED by talking to the organizations you belong to.
 Tell them about FSW, and ask them to participate.